conanbatt/interview-practice/data-engineering/README.md

 ### Crypto - Build Dune Analytics ###

-Build a data aggregator for various blockchains and EVM smart contracts.
+Build a data aggregator for various blockchains and smart contracts - this can include different cuts and views of the same data, as well as different ways to read, transform and store information.

 ### Media - Netflix ###